mo-musaad/Image-Quantization-/README.md

 * Image Quantization Algorithm
 To Apply the Single-linkage Clustering algorithm on the Image Quantization Problem, we need to
-1. Find the distinct colors D = {d1, d2, d3 ….dm} from the input image.
+>1.
+Find the distinct colors D = {d1, d2, d3 ….dm} from the input image.
 Can be known from the image histogram.
-2. Construct a fully-connected undirected weighted graph G with
+>2.
+Construct a fully-connected undirected weighted graph G with
->D vertices (number of distinct colors).
+>* D vertices (number of distinct colors).
->Each pair of vertices is connected by a single edge.
+>* Each pair of vertices is connected by a single edge.
->Edge weight is set as the Euclidean Distance between the RGB values of the 2 vertices.
+>* Edge weight is set as the Euclidean Distance between the RGB values of the 2 vertices.

 <p><img src="https://github.com/mo-musaad/Image-Quantization-/blob/main/Readpic/Capture4.PNG" alt="Run image"></p>

 * Construct  a minimum-spanning-tree algorithm (a greedy algorithm in graph theory)
->Input: connected undirected weighted graph
+>* Input: connected undirected weighted graph
->Output: a tree that keeps the graph connected with minimum total cost
+>* Output: a tree that keeps the graph connected with minimum total cost
->Methodology: treats the graph as a forest and each node is initially represented as a tree.
+>* Methodology: treats the graph as a forest and each node is initially represented as a tree.
 A tree is connected to another only and only if it has the least cost among all available.
->Conclusion: the Minimum Spanning Tree is an implementation of single linkage clustering Strategy that repeats merging distinct points with minimal distances into  a single cluster
+>* Conclusion: the Minimum Spanning Tree is an implementation of single linkage clustering Strategy that repeats merging distinct points with minimal distances into  a single cluster

 <p><img src="https://github.com/mo-musaad/Image-Quantization-/blob/main/Readpic/Capture5.PNG" alt="Run image"></p>